Stay Compliant and Safe: Preventing OSHA Violations in Your Workplace

 • Safe working conditions: Employees are entitled to an environment devoid of severe safety risks.

 • Information and training: Workers must receive comprehensible training on workplace hazards, preventive measures and relevant OSHA standards requirements.
-This encompasses hazard communication and safety training.
+This encompasses hazard communication and safety training to prevent first and repeat violations.

-• Access to injury and illness records: Employees have the right to review documentation of work-related injuries and illnesses.
+• Access to injury and illness records: Employees have the right to review documentation of work-related injuries and illnesses to stay informed and promote worker safety.

-• Examination of hazard data: Employees can obtain copies of tests that have been conducted to identify and quantify workplace hazards.
+• Examination of hazard data: Employees can obtain copies of tests that have been conducted to identify and quantify workplace hazards, including exposure to hazardous chemicals or hazardous energy.

 • Ability to file OSHA complaints: Workers can petition for an OSHA inspection if they suspect a serious hazard or OSHA rule violation exists.
-Confidentiality will be maintained upon request.
+Confidentiality will be maintained upon request, and they are protected from retaliation under the OSH Act.

 • Anti-retaliation protection: Employees are protected under 11C of the OSH Act, aka Whistleblower act, from any form of retaliation for exercising their legal rights, including filing OSHA complaints.
 A complaint against